With amazing wok-charred flavors, this Stir-Fried Shrimp and Asparagus in Black Bean Sauce is simply irresistible.

 Filipino food is mysterious to me since we don’t really have Filipino restaurants around.
 However, Ray has introduced so many signature dishes from the Philippines and I wish that I lived in Southern California so that I can call his catering service for my parties.
 If you live in Santa Clarita Valley, San Fernando Valley, and Los Angeles Area, you are in luck!
 His favorites among his foods include Sweet and Sour Fish and Grilled Pork Belly with Mango Salad and you can even have them catered for your party!

-Now please welcome Ray with quick and easy Stir Fried Shrimp & Asparagus dish.
+Now please welcome Ray with a quick and easy Stir-Fried Shrimp & Asparagus dish.

 I was born and lived in the Philippines before moving to California in 1982.
 I am a self-taught home cook and also a caterer that specializes in Filipino and other Asian home-style cooking.
 Even though I am a self-taught home cook, my influence in cooking came from relatives of cooks who ran restaurant businesses in the past.
 But my biggest influence was from my late parents who had an unbelievable passion for cooking.